|Main Menu||Hotel Warning|

 If you're traveling heavy and you can't afford a water taxi, be prepared for long lines at the vaporetto ticket booths by the railroad station and the Piazzale Roma.
 Also, you may be required to buy tickets for your luggage: According to ACTV, Venice's transit agency, you're allowed one bag with a combined length, width, and depth of 150 cm or 59 inches.
 If you go over that limit, your suitcase can be charged a full adult vaporetto fare.

-To witness other tourists struggling with their suitcases, watch our Venice Travel Blog video on The Perils of Overpacking.
+To witness other travelers struggling with their suitcases, watch our Venice Travel Blog video on The Perils of Overpacking.

 Next page: Mistake #8: Buying useless souvenirs